makezurich/makezurich-badge-2023-circuitpython/Getting Started.md

    2. AT+KEY=NWKSKEY,"NwkSKey"

-## sending packages
+## Sending Packages
 We use the UART port on pin 4 and 5 to write AT commands to the "Seed Studio LoRa E5".
-It uses LoRa Version 1.0.3
+It uses LoRa Version 1.0.3.

+> If you want to play with the AT commands yourself see example 05-lora/serial-debug.py

 To set it up